17 Top-Rated Attractions & Things to Do in Pismo Beach, CA

 Enjoy your next vacation to San Luis Obispo County with these top attractions and things to do in Pismo Beach.

 1. Pismo City Beach

-The main stretch of sand lining the downtown district, Pismo City Beach is a very popular spot to enjoy the ocean.
-Jutting into the Pacific Ocean from downtown, the Pismo Beach Pier is an iconic landmark of the city and a popular pedestrian pathway for fishing, strolling, and photographing the long stretch of beach on either side.
-Connected to the pier, the Pismo Beach Promenade provides a great vehicle-free pathway to navigate the beach.
+Pismo City Beach is the main stretch of sand lining the downtown district and a very popular spot to enjoy the ocean.
+The Pismo Beach Pier juts into the Pacific Ocean here, standing as an iconic landmark of the city.
+It's also a popular pedestrian pathway for fishing, strolling, and photographing the long stretch of beach on either side.

 Address: 2701 Price Street, Pismo Beach, California